gnosis/dx-docs/source/add-token-pair.md

 # Add a token pair
 The DutchX is an open protocol, and as such, anybody can add a token pair to trade.

+**IMPORTANT NOTES**
-**IMPORTANT NOTE** Make sure the token you are adding is in fact an ERC20 token - the protocol does not double check.
+* Make sure the token you are adding is in fact an ERC20 token - the protocol does not double check.
 Only ERC20 tokens are tradable!
+* Make sure you are aware that the DutchX price at Smart Contract level of a given token pair `Token A - Token B` is `Token A in wei / Token B in wei`.
+Normally, the tokens have 18 decimals, so the price at protocol level is the same number as a user might expect.
+But *it's not the case if the token have a different number of decimals*.
+When we list the token, we should express the price in how much wei of token B I get for one wei of token A.

 There are several ways to add a token pair to the DutchX.
 All of them end up using the `addTokenPair` function in the